robehube/Spatial-heterogeneity-of-grassland-ecosystem-services/README.md

 We here provide the R-code for reproducing the model results in the manuscript "Spatial heterogeneity and the economic value of grassland ecosystem services".
 The code allows to: i) randomly distribute spatially explicit grassland use ii) calculate the biophysical estimates of ecosystem services iii) estimate the economic value of the grassland ecosystem services.

-We here use sample data for illustrative purpose.
+We here use sample data for illustrative purpose (data_allParcels_new.csv).
 Full data is available here:

 Biophyisical data: DOI:10.3929/ethz-b-000386298